Socialist Front (Nepal)

-The Socialist Front (समाजवादी मोर्चा) is a political alliance of leftist political parties in Nepal.
+The Socialist Front (समाजवादी मोर्चा) was a political alliance of leftist political parties in Nepal.
 It was formed in 2023 by the CPN (Maoist Centre), CPN (Unified Socialist), the People's Socialist Party, Nepal and the Communist Party of Nepal led by Biplav.

 History

 The Socialist Front was born as a four party front comprising the CPN (MC), CPN (Unified Socialist), the PSP-N and the CPN (2014) of Biplav Si on 19 June 2023.
 This was announced amidst a program held at National Assembly hall, Bhrikuti Mandap.

 It was reported that there would be a rotational leadership through the front's chairman post, with Madhav Kumar Nepal leading the front for an interim period of time.